 Software from new companies such as eJamming, WorkshopLive, and In the Chair can connect students and teachers in online groups or in solo sessions to record and edit music online.
 The growing number of homes with access to broadband internet service has helped fuel this emerging trend.

-Using eJamming Studio 1.5, musicians can plug their MIDI-enabled digital instruments–keyboards, guitars, bass guitars, drum kits, and wind controllers–into their computers’ USB port and connect and play with up to seven other musicians in real time.
+eJamming is a software application and online service that enables musicians to find, network, and play music online with one another in real time.
+Using eJamming Studio 1.5, musicians can plug their MIDI-enabled digital instruments–keyboards, guitars, bass guitars, drum kits, and wind controllers–into their computer’s USB port to connect and play with up to seven other musicians simultaneously.

 “Real-time, in-sync connectivity expands the possibilities of any music-teaching approach.
 The only limit is the teacher’s imagination,” said Gail Kantor, chief executive officer of eJamming Inc. “We’re seeing the genesis of a new teaching culture … Plus, there’s a ‘cool factor’ to eJamming that will inspire students after class to connect and study together.”

 Using the software, a teacher can connect with up to seven students on an eJamming “stage” using a typical DSL or cable internet connection.